 |tdbm||A DBM-like database with atomic transactions

-This is included in the FreeBSD ports collection and elsewhere.
+This is "xprompt classic".
+It is the original version from 1989 that has been adopted by the FreeBSD ports collection and elsewhere.

 |Threads||A non-preemptive threads package

 Available upon request, this is an updated version of the Threads sub-kernel that was part of the UBC Distributed Application Programming Environment.
 It was an integral part of EAN X.500, one of the first implementations of the X.500 directory, and was also the heart of a discrete event simulation package.
 Thread creation is fast and simple, mainly because a thread does not contain a large amount of context.
 All threads operate in a single, shared address space, resulting in efficient interprocess communication because pointers can be passed between threads, reducing the need to copy data.
 Code is shared by all threads.
 Threads scheduling is non-preemptive - while this means that the package cannot take advantage of multiprocessor cores, multiprocess structuring and concurrency control is simplified and can still result in performance improvements.
 Calls to the Threads API are efficient since they are simple procedure calls rather than kernel traps, and context switching is inexpensive because the amount of Threads process state is minimal.